iAziz786/iAziz786.com/content/blog/golang-auto-reload-apps/index.md

 }
 ```

-The above code creates a simple server which listens on port 3000 and if
+The above code creates a simple server that listens on port 3000 and if
 you hit `http://localhost:3000/echo` you will receive "hello" as a message.

 To run the go server we should run the command below